WeAreNewt/NonFungibleTime/README.md

 ### About

 Time NFTs are a way for users to mint and own NFTs representing their time.
 Each NFT has customizable fields which are stored as on-chain metadata, and have a dynamic animated representation.
-Time NFTs allow uders to take ownership of their time through collecting, sharing, monetizing, or creating unique use cases.
+Time NFTs allow users to take ownership of their time through collecting, sharing, monetizing, or creating other unique use cases.

 ### Infrastructure